 Internal Use Software in Development.
 Internal use software in development is software that is being developed, but not yet put into production.
-At the time the software is moved into production the costs will be moved into the IUS account and amortized accordingly, as described above.
+At the time the software is moved into production the costs will be moved into the IUS account and amortized accordingly.